ensonik/blocked-reporter/README.md

 ```

-Other options include:
+Options include:

+* dogstatsd: A new instance of node-dogstatsd.
+Defaults to a new instance configured for localhost:8125.
 * datadogMetricName : The metric name used in Datadog.
-Defaults to "event-loop-blocked"
+Defaults to "event-loop-blocked".
 * histogramInterval : The histogram interval.
-Defaults to 10
+Defaults to 10.
-* triggerThreshold : The threshold at which the callback function is triggered
+* triggerThreshold : The threshold at which the Blocked callback will trigger a dogstatsd call.
+Defaults to 10ms.

 ```
-    var Blocked = require("blocked-reporter");
+    var BlockedReporter = require("blocked-reporter");

-    new Blocked({
+    new BlockedReporter({
         "dogstatsd":new DD(),
         "datadogMetricName":"event-loop-blocked",
-        "histogramInterval":1
+        "histogramInterval":20
     }).start();
 ```

+_Don't forget to call `start`_

+# License

+ISC